joshuaemer/Gold-Team/README.md

  - GameModes have now been changed to one hoard/Surival mode where you can play agasint both AI and player.
 This will be reflected in the Beta Release.

  - Realistic wheel chair mechanics (ie. Players will not be able to use stairs).
- - Players will only be able to use a pistol when moving and will need to be stopped to use better guns.
+ - Players will only be able to use a pistol when moving and will be slowed to use better guns.
  - A variety of guns with different benefits.
  - An inventory of weapons obtained throughout the game.
  - Finite Hit Points that can be replenished by picking up certain consumables found throughout the game.